Code-Institute-Submissions/milestone-project-61/README.md

 To clone the github repository using HTTPS, in Git Bash go to the working directory that you want to clone the repository to and type: ```git clone https://github.com/mvmolloy/milestone-project-2```

 Press `enter` to create the local clone.

+## Credits

+### Content
+- All text content has been written by myself.

+### Code
+- The CSS for the Scrollbar Webkit came from [CSS-tricks](https://css-tricks.com/custom-scrollbars-in-webkit/).
+- The method of setting a minimum font-size came from an answer to this [Stackoverflow Question](https://stackoverflow.com/questions/23984629/how-to-set-min-font-size-in-css).
+- The jQuery to check if a device is touchscreen or not came from an answer to this [Stackoverflow Question](https://stackoverflow.com/questions/4817029/whats-the-best-way-to-detect-a-touch-screen-device-using-javascript).

+### Media
+- The photographs for the home, about and contact section backgrounds were taken by Niklas Soderlund. [https://niklassoderlund.com/].
+- All other photographs used have come from myself, or friends have allowed me to use for the project.
+- All the gifs used come from [GIPHY](https://giphy.com/).

+### Acknowledgements
+- I learned how to work with ArcGIS using the [ArcGIS for Developers Tutorials] (https://developers.arcgis.com/javascript/latest/guide/create-a-starter-app/).

+---

+This project was created as a project for submission to the [Code Institute](https://codeinstitute.net/) and is for educational use only.